IBMStreams/sample.edge-mnist-notebook/README.md

 8. Do _not_ enable on-demand synchronization with this git repository.
 9. Choose the "Create" button.

-Further documentation for creating a project and integrating with GitHub is available [here](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/wsj/manage-data/git-integration.html).
+Further documentation for creating a project and integrating with GitHub is available here: [CP4D v3.0](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/wsj/manage-data/git-integration.html) [CP4D v3.5](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/wsj/manage-data/git-integration.html).

 ### 2. Build and Deploy Micro-Edge Application
 1. Open the `build-edge-application.jupyter-py36` notebook in CP4D for editing and execution (click the pencil icon to the right of the notebook you want to edit).
+In CP4D v3.5, be sure to specify to use Python 3.6.
 2. In the first code cell, be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) and the Event Streams/Kafka topic (`EVENTSTREAMS_TOPIC`) are set appropriately to match your environment (Requirements 6 and 7, respectively, above).
    Edit the cell if necessary.